Bill Lear: Radio engineer

-Lear was self-taught: "He had read widely on wireless, including the works of Nikola Tesla, the scientist/inventor.
-He had even built a radio set, based on a twenty-five-cent Galena crystal which he sent away for, and he had learned the Morse code, the fun ending with the ban on radio during World War I."
+Lear was self-taught: "He had read widely on wireless.
+He had built a radio set, based on a twenty-five-cent Galena crystal which he sent away for, and he had learned the Morse code, the fun ending with the ban on radio during World War I."

 One of his first ventures was with Lawrence Sorensen, selling "Loose Coupler" radios.
 Lear had been an "instructor in wireless" in the U.S. Navy so he confidently identified himself as a radio engineer to Clifford Reid in Quincy, Illinois.
 Reid was selling auto supplies and hired Lear to expand into radio.
 With contractor Julius Bergen, he founded Quincy Radio Labs and built speaker boxes for radios.
 Lear also helped develop WLAL which evolved into the powerful station KVOO.

 In 1924, he moved to Chicago and built a B-battery eliminator for the Universal Battery Company with R. D. Morey.
-He met Waldorf Astoria Smith of the Carter Radio Company who helped him with radio theory including Ohm's law.
+He met Waldorf Astoria Smith of the Carter Radio Company who helped him with radio theory.
 Tom Fletcher of the QRS Company was so impressed by Lear's radio set designed around a QRS rectifier tube that he hired him, offering 60% more pay than Universal Battery.
 Bill Grunow of the Grigsby-Grunow-Hinds Company topped that offer when Lear fixed a problem with 60,000 B-battery eliminators that they had manufactured.
 He came up with an invention in 1924 when power inverters installed at Stevens Hotel failed to perform for the Radio Manufacturers' Association.
 Lear also built audio amplifiers and cases for Magnavox speakers.
 The Magnavox "majestic dynamic speakers" that he produced with Grunow were very popular.